 These are just the projects that I already know about and am excited to see.
 There’s usually a surprise or two as well.
 Be sure to get your tickets soon so you don’t miss out!

-Maker Faire Bay Area 2018 is going to be held in San Jose on May 18-20.
+Maker Faire Bay Area 2018 is going to be held in San Mateo on May 18-20.